Last Updated on March 15, 2023

-These health certificates will, of course, also be added to the price of your puppy.
+These health certificates will, of course, also be added to the initial purchase fee.

-Naturally, bigger dogs require more food, grooming services, and larger beds, and the cost of your dog insurance will begin to inflate.
+Naturally, bigger dogs require more food, grooming services, and larger beds, and your pet insurance fees will begin to inflate.

-As your pup ages and grows in size, your monthly costs are bound to increase too.
+As your pup ages and grows in size, your monthly pet bills are bound to increase too.

 You’d be right in thinking that your month-to-month expenses will also begin to balloon depending on your dog’s health and your food and entertainment preferences.

-So you can save a lot of money adopting an older dog, and as puppies are more in demand, they will also have a lower purchase price.
+So you can save a lot of money adopting an older dog, and as puppies are more in demand, they will also have a lower purchase fee.

 Female Kangals are often more expensive than male dogs because they can be bred further to create more puppies.

-Many new Kangal breeders are born through dog owners who choose not to spay their female Kangals but instead breed them and sell the puppies for a profit.
+Many new breeders are born through dog owners who choose not to spay their female Kangal dogs but instead breed them and sell the puppies for a profit.

 6. Coat color and markings

-Coat color, markings, and appearance will all impact the final price you will pay for your Kangal puppy.
+Coat color, markings, and appearance will all impact the purchase fee of your Kangal puppy.

-According to the breed standards, Kangal Dogs should have a black mask and black ears that stand in contrast to the rest of their coat which can be a light golden yellow, tan, or gray.
+According to the breed standards, Kangals should have a black mask and black ears that stand in contrast to the rest of their coat which can be a light golden yellow, tan, or gray.

-Those who match the breed standards will obviously fetch a higher price than those who don’t due to their winning potential if they enter a dog conformation show.
+Those who match the breed standards will obviously be more expensive than those who don’t due to their winning potential if they enter a dog conformation show.